-Doctors Recommend Puzzles for Mental Decline
+Doctors Recommend Jigsaw Puzzles

 We focus so much on keeping our bodies healthy and active, whether it’s from the food we eat or the exercise we do.
 But sometimes we forget that working out our brains is just as important for our overall well being and health.
-Several studies find that puzzles and games offer benefits for both cognitive development in children and staving off cognitive decline in older adults.
+Several studies find that puzzles and games offer benefits for both cognitive developments in children and staving off cognitive decline in older adults.

 Preventing Cognitive Decline

-Keeping your brain active with various forms stimulation for the duration of your life is more likely to yield better results in preventing neurodegenerative diseases such as dementia and Alzheimer’s.
+Keeping your brain active with various forms of stimulation for the duration of your life is more likely to yield better results in preventing neurodegenerative diseases such as dementia and Alzheimer’s.
 Participating in certain activities during your early or middle years makes you less likely to develop brain plaques tied to Alzheimer’s.
 Some of these easily accessible tools for fighting against cognitive decline include:

-A review published in the Canadian Medical Association Journal analyzed 32 random research trials and found that while drugs, herbal remedies, vitamins and physical exercise had limited or weak effectiveness in preventing cognitive decline, mental exercises had the potential to help.
+A review published in the Canadian Medical Association Journal analyzed 32 random research trials and found that while drugs, herbal remedies, vitamins, and physical exercise had limited or weak effectiveness in preventing cognitive decline, mental exercises had the potential to help.
 In one trial, participants had significantly improved memory after a five year follow up period.

 Puzzles make use of many of our skills, including: